Benjamin-Lawson23/create_Azure_virtual_machine/README.md

 <h2>Step 2: Create an Azure account</h2>
-Go the the official Azure website and create and set up an Azure account  your credit card Azure will automatically create a subscription for you.
+Go the the official Azure website and create and set up an Azure account using your credit card.

+Azure will automatically create a subscription for you.
 So now we have created our Tenant and at least one Subscription was create

 </p>
 <br />